 Please note the extensive measures we are implementing to help ensure the safety of our homeowners, volunteers and guests.

-- No interiors are included
+- No interiors included

-- Sanitation stations will be available at each house
+- Sanitation stations at each property

 - Social distancing observed

-- Reduced daily capacity
+- Daily capacity limited

 - Only clear bags allowed

-Where do guests gather for the morning History Walks and Talks?
+Where do guests gather for the Morning History Walks and Talks?

 The morning walking tours will meet and depart from Washington Park at 80 Broad Street, at the corner of Broad and Meeting Streets.
 Guides will hold up a PSC sign and will distribute parking coupons to those requesting them.